How to treat purulent inflammation of the skin? Purulent inflammation on the skin Localization of diffuse purulent inflammation

 Carbuncle

-Carbuncle is a large abscess, most often located on the surface of the skin (several hair follicles are involved in the pathological process).
+Carbuncle - abscess large sizes, most often found on the surface of the skin (in pathological process multiple hair follicles are involved).

 Felon

-Panaritium is an inflammation of the skin that affects only the fingers or toes (the upper limbs suffer more often, the nail plate may be involved in the process).
+Panaritium is an inflammation of the skin that affects only the fingers or toes (the upper extremities are more often affected; the nail plate may be involved in the process).

 Paronychia

-Paronychia is the localization of the infectious process in the area of the nail fold.
+Paronychia is the localization of an infectious process in the area of the nail fold.

-Pyoderma is a complication that can be caused by dermatitis, minor injuries and skin cuts of various origins if an infection settles on the wounds.
+Pyoderma is a complication that can result from dermatitis, minor injuries and skin cuts of various origins if an infection settles on the wounds.

-Bedsores are necrotic changes in tissues due to constant pressure exerted on them, often accompanied by a purulent process.
+Bedsores are necrotic changes in tissue due to constant pressure placed on them, often accompanied by a purulent process.

 Sycosis